2025 Bint Jbeil drone strike: Reactions

-A woman stands next to portraits of Shadi Charara and three of his children killed Sunday in an Israeli drone strike that hit their car, during a funeral procession in Bint Jbeil, southern Lebanon, Tuesday, Sept.
-23, 2025.

 Domestic

 Lebanese government

 Berri strongly condemned the attack, stating "the blood of these Lebanese children, their father, and their wounded mother, who hold American citizenship, is on the conscience of those gathered in Naqoura, and the global demonstration that has begun to gather at the United Nations headquarters."

 Lebanese president Joseph Aoun, from New York City, stated that the Israeli military “committed a new massacre in Bint Jbeil."

 Israel

 According to the IDF, the target of the attack was a "Hezbollah operative."
 However, the military stated that the strike's civilian casualties were to be investigated.
 “The IDF regrets any harm to uninvolved [civilians], and works as much as possible to mitigate harm to them,” the IDF said, adding that “the incident is being investigated.”

 United States

 A state department spokesperson disputed the Lebanese government claim that the victims included American citizens.
 “While the situation is fluid, so far, indications are that the five killed were not US citizens,” they told CNN.

 Representative Rashida Tlaib stated on X (formerly Twitter) that four of the victims had ties to a family in her district.